nsidc/earthaccess/.github/pull_request_template.md

 #### Pull Request (PR) draft checklist

 - [ ] Please review our [contributing documentation](https://earthaccess.readthedocs.io/en/latest/contributing/)!
 - [ ] Populate a descriptive title.
-For example, instead of "Updated README.md", use a title such as "Add testing details to the contributor section of the README".
+For example, instead of `Updated README.md`, use `Add testing details to the contributor section of the README`.
       Example: [#763](https://github.com/nsidc/earthaccess/pull/763)
 - [ ] Populate the body of the pull request with:
     - A clear description of the change you are proposing.